ChaoticRoman/iv_comparison/README.md

     - price
     - size
     - EM emissions
+* RM4: Test tools for load and line regulation measurement should be designed, developed, constructed and delivered.

 ### Functional requirements

 * RF1: Proposed devices should be able to operate from adjustable 12-32V DC power supply of parameters of Meanwell RS-150-XX power supplies series but additional linear power supplies are allowed.